 Cantata for the Septuagesima Sunday

 Bach performed this beautiful choralcantata for the first time on 28th of January 1725.
 The cantata is based on the Paul Gerhard church song with the same name “Ich hab in Gottes Herz und Sinn”.
-The choral melody is “Was mein Gott will, das g’scheh allzeit” from Claudin de Sermisy.
+The chorale melody is “Was mein Gott will, das g’scheh allzeit” from Claudin de Sermisy.
 The cantata is another great example for Bachs mastery in taking something which is already beautiful for itself (Paul Gerhard and Sermisys song) and raising it to another level.
-He had a very profound knowledge of the lutheran church song tradition (as maybe the best organ player of his time) and he arranged the choral in a very specific and exceptional way for this wonderful cantata (as the best composer of all times).
+He had a very profound knowledge of the lutheran church song tradition (as maybe the best organ player of his time) and he arranged the chorale in a very specific and exceptional way for this wonderful cantata (as the best composer of all times).

 Zudem ist Weisheit und Verstand

 Bei ihm ohn alle Maßen,